-- 1. Connect the Multifunction Probe to the PROBE with the help of the supplied 5m coax cable - 2.
-Select the WIRE input on the probe - 3.
-Select the Probe mode in the Delta X software - 4.
+- 1. Connect the SWITCHER OUT to the INPUT with the help of the supplied jumper cable - 2.
+Connect the Multifunction Probe to the PROBE with the help of the supplied coax cable - 3.
+Select the WIRE input on the probe - 4.
+Select the Probe mode in the Delta X software - 5.
 Connect the high voltage cable to the Multifunctional Probe.